American Flag Mountain Overview

 Saddle: 11,980 ft.

 Line Parent: Italian Mountain

 Isolation: 1.74 miles

-From Buena Vista, get onto Main Street and go west and accent Cottonwood Pass (paved).
+, get onto Main Street and go west and accent Cottonwood Pass (paved).
 From the top of the pass, a twisty dirt road remains that is suitable for passenger cars.
 It may be a little washboard at times so drive slowly to be safe if you are in a passenger car.
 Once you are all the way down, you will see a sign that marks Taylor Park Reservoir.
 Make a right at that sign and continue all the way down the dirt road until you are past Pothole #2 and reach a sign marking Italian Creek/Pass Rd.
 From here, 4WD vehicle is required.
 The mountain will be in view almost the entire way.
 Continue up the (muddy sometimes) road until you reach the top of Italian Pass.
 To your left is the road leading to the summit of American Flag Mountain.
 Don't be surprised if the road to the left is closed.
 It is very steep and only vehicles with enough power should drive up it.
 The top is obviously marked with American Flags.